-Progression in different ways in which the past is represented Progression in finding out about the past using a range of sources and asking and answering questions Progression in organisation and communication Begin to know that a familiar event, like a birthday, can be represented in different ways, e.g. a photograph, a video and memories.
-Children know that a video of a popular story may give a different version of events from the story they have just heard, simply by noting differences in how a character is shown.
-Begin to understand that we have different views of familiar events, e.g. first day at school.
-We cannot always remember what happened in the past.
-Can see that there are several versions of a nursery rhyme by comparing pictures, e.g. of Wee Willie Winkie, and spotting the differences between them. nursery rhyme - which of these lights did Wee Willie Winkie carry?
+Historical Enquiry Historical enquiry is addressed throughout the year through the teaching of substantive knowledge which will be visited in a range of contexts.
+Progression in different ways in which the past is represented Progression in finding out about the past using a range of sources and asking and answering questions Progression in organisation and communication pictures, e.g. of Wee Willie Winkie, and spotting the differences between them. nursery rhyme - which of these lights did Wee Willie Winkie carry?
 Can say whether a picture is of a baby or a toddler and explain why.
 Can point to familiar images in pictures of themselves and their own family.
 Can describe the main features of an artefact.
 Can explain how we know what we were like when we were younger, e.g. photographs, video, parents or grandparents telling stories.
 Can make deductions about artefacts, spotting clues to function and use and can talk about, for example: how obvious domestic items connected with washday would have been used, possibly through simple role play.
 Can consult and use information from two simple sources to find information, e.g. 'how can we tell this teddy is old?
-Because it looks like Can talk about pictures of themselves using appropriate vocabulary, eg'when I was a baby '.
+Because it looks like Can talk about pictures of themselves using appropriate vocabulary, eg: 'when I was a baby '.
 Will write simple captions - some will write elementary sentences to describe, e.g. an old teddy.
-Can label/annotate simple drawings of washday artefacts and items in a typical Victorian laundry, possibly usin a key.
+Can label/annotate simple drawings of washday artefacts and items in a typical Victorian laundry, possibly using a key.
 Can write simple sentences describing an event, e.g. Grace Darling's rescue.
 Can orally retell the main episodes of famous past events e.g. the Gunpowder Plot, in the correct sequence and write captions to accompany sequenced pictures.
-Make increasing use of period specific vocabulary, e.g. bathing machinipier.
-Make increasing use of subject-specific precise vocabulary, e.g. timber-framed buildings, thatch during the Great Fire.
+Make increasing use of period specific vocabulary, e.g. bathing machine, pier.
+Make increasing use of subject-specific precise vocabulary, e.g. timber- framed buildings, thatch during the Great Fire.

 Historical Knowledge and Understanding

 Autumn Spring Summer

-Nursery Rhymes Seaside Holidays Who was Neil Armstrong?
+Nursery Rh hymes Who was Neil Armstrong?
+Seaside Holidays